-Whether to use sum, median or weighted, is best decided by running some standards (e.g. a cell lysate spiked with varying amounts of a known protein) and seeing which gives the best accuracy and precision.
+Whether to calculate protein ratios from the average, median or weighted average of the set of peptide ratios is best decided by running some standards (e.g. a cell lysate spiked with varying amounts of a known protein) and seeing which gives the best accuracy and precision.